shambhavithakur/javaScriptEvolution/README.md

 Highlights of this page:
 - The CSS Flexbox and Grid layouts give structure to the content
 - A combination of CSS techniques and JavaScript render the responsive navigation and animations

-To view the page, CTRL + click the following link: <a href='https://tshambhavi.github.io/javaScriptEvolution/' target='_blank'>The Evolution of JavaScript</a>.